demisto/content/Packs/AnsibleLinux/Integrations/AnsibleACME/README.md

 Normal Linux user privileges are required, a SuperUser account is not required.
 ACME Account management operations require access to the ACME account RSA or Elliptic Curve key file on the Linux host used for management to authenticate with the ACME service.

+## Privilege Escalation
+Ansible can use existing privilege escalation systems to allow a user to execute tasks as another.
+Different from the user that logged into the machine (remote user).
+This is done using existing privilege escalation tools, which you probably already use or have configured, like sudo, su, or doas.
+Use the Integration parameters `Escalate Privileges`, `Privilege Escalation Method`, `Privilege Escalation User`, `Privileges Escalation Password` to configure this.

 ## Further information
 This integration is powered by Ansible 2.9.
 Further information can be found on that the following locations:
 * [The Let’s Encrypt documentation](https://letsencrypt.org/docs/)